Chapter 2 BWV168 Tue Rechnung! Donnerwort!

 However, the lack of the by now well-established da capo structures and the fact that the libretto is known to have been written a decade previously, are factors that might suggest an earlier date of composition.
 The entire cantata is shrouded in mystery and it remains, apart from the opening aria, the least imposing of the three extant works composed for this day.

-C 105 from the first cycle shows Bach at his most inventive.
+C 105 from the first cycle showed Bach at his most inventive.
 The splendid opening bipartite chorus is complemented by a soprano aria which is a veritable textbook of composition techniques, demonstrating what may be achieved technically and expressively through the manipulation of a simple four-note motive.
 C 94 opens with a chorale fantasia much enhanced by the splendid flute player whose services Bach was able to draw upon in the second cycle.
-It is slightly surprising to discover that C 168, the only one of these three works to begin with an aria rather than a chorus, actually commences with the greatest degree of emotional intensity.
+It is slightly surprising to discover that C 168, the only one of these three works to begin with an aria rather than a chorus, actually conveys the greatest degree of emotional intensity.

 It may also be instructive to turn back to the three cantatas from the second cycle which also begin with an aria for bass (Cs 85, 108 and 87, vol 2, chapter 44).
 All are impressive and powerful movements but none contain the sheer driving energy, amounting almost to violence, of C 168.
 Of course, in the earlier works either God or Jesus speaks in the first person and a sense of constrained dignity is justly appropriate.
 In C 168 it is the voice of the teacher or pastor addressing his congregation about the awesome word and power of the Lord, and that is a different matter allowing, perhaps, for a more human, emotional and less constrained expression.